-SAI semester students at UCSC enroll in 3 - 5 elective classes from the variety of English-taught courses to complete a total of 12 - 18 credits.
-Course options include such titles as Luxury Business Insights, Creative Italian Storytelling, and Sustainable Growth and Appeal of the Italian Culture of Food.
+Take courses in the vibrant city of Milan!
+SAI semester students at UCSC enroll in 4 - 5 elective courses for a total of 12 - 18 US credits.
+Courses are taught in English and are offered in a variety of fields, including business & economics, international relations, fashion & design, communications, psychology and more.
 Students interested in completing Italian language courses can do so during the semester or enroll in an intensive 2 week language course that takes place prior to the regular semester start.
-Students also have the option of completing a part-time internship or earning an SAI Global Leadership Certificate as part of their programs.
+Students also have the option of completing a part-time internship or earning a SAI Global Leadership Certificate as part of their programs.

 Complete online application

 Personal statement (300-500 words)

 Passport scan (photo page)

 Digital photo (passport style)